 Complex, multi-tier supply chains with high operational stakes — exactly where graph intelligence creates the most value.

-Multi-tier supplier mapping, programme risk, part-level criticality and traceability across complex BOMs
+Multi-tier supplier mapping, programme risk, part criticality and traceability across complex BOMs

-BOM-level visibility, supplier concentration risk and operational data intelligence across sites
+BOM-level visibility, supplier concentration risk and operational intelligence across sites

 Demand-driven S&OP, new product launch forecasting and supplier performance management